Plug-in electric vehicles in Hawaii

-As of June 2023, there were about 19,000 electric vehicles in Hawaii.
+As of June 2023, there were about 26,000 electric vehicles registered in Hawaii.
 The state has the second-highest number of electric vehicles per capita in the United States, behind California.

 Government policy

 In January 2011, the state implemented a purchase rebate program of up to US$4,500 available for both the purchase of a plug-in electric car purchase, and up to US$5,000 for the purchase of both an electric vehicle and a charging station.
 The program ended in May 2012 as high consumer demand depleted the fund; more than 450 rebates were issued, totaling about US$2 million.
 Several efforts to add more funds were unsuccessful.

 In June 2021, Governor David Ige signed three bills relating to electric vehicles into law, that do the following: